-As mentioned in Section 1, these NOS Specifications are partly based on the IHO Standards for Hydrographic Surveys as outlined in Special Publication 44 (S-44), 5th Edition.
+As mentioned in Section 1, these NOS Specifications are partly based on the IHO Standards for Hydrographic Surveys as outlined in Special Publication 44 (S-44), 6th Edition.
 IHO S-44 specifications are suggested minimum standards that member states may choose to follow.
-The IHO minimum standards for uncertainty are used in the NOS Specifications as a convenient point of reference.
 When the NOS Specifications refer to an IHO Order, it is usually in terms of the final uncertainty of a depth value.
 These specifications should not be interpreted to imply that NOAA Hydrographic Surveys "meet" a particular IHO survey order overall.